mattszeto/upvote/README.md

 # yupvote

-~~https://yupvote.net (try it out and earn some yups!)~~ Website is currently down (cost reasons, but you can run it locally by following the steps below!)
+https://yupvote.net (try it out and earn some yups!)

 ### What is yupvote?